Hilliard Scholar events

 Reyna Grande is an award-winning novelist and memoirist.
 She has received an American Book Award, the El Premio Aztlán Literary Award and the International Latino Book Award.
 In 2012, she was a finalist for the prestigious National Book Critics Circle Awards and in 2015, she was honored with a Luis Leal Award for Distinction in Chicano/Latino Literature.
 Her novels, Across a Hundred Mountains, (Atria, 2006) and Dancing with Butterflies (Washington Square Press, 2009) were published to critical acclaim and have been read widely in schools across the country.
 In her book, The Distance Between Us (Atria, 2012), Reyna writes about her life before and after immigrating from Mexico to the United States.
 Born in Iguala, Guerrero, Mexico, Reyna was two when her father left for the U.S. to find work.
 Her mother followed her father north two years later, leaving Reyna and her siblings behind in Mexico.
 In 1985, when Reyna was nine, she left Iguala to make her own journey north.
 She entered the U.S. as an undocumented immigrant and later went on to become the first person in her family to graduate from college.

-Sponsors: CLA Hilliard Grant, the Center for Gender, Race and Identity, the Spanish Club and the Department of World Languages and Literatures.
+Sponsors: CLA Hilliard Grant, the Department of Gender, Race and Identity, the Spanish Club and the Department of World Languages and Literatures.

 March 2017 - Julio Torres